Skip to main content

 • First responders and members of voluntary organisations providing planned emergency first aid

-• Those who live with someone who has a compromised immune system
+• Those who live with someone who has a weak immune system

 If your child is eligible for a flu vaccine, you should be contacted by their GP surgery or school nurse.
 If you think your child might have missed their vaccine, contact the school nurse if they are school aged, or GP surgery if they are not in school.